littleosbook/littleosbook/getting_to_c.md

 ~~~

 ### Packing Structs
-In the rest of book, you will often come across "configuration bytes" that are
+In the rest of this book, you will often come across "configuration bytes" that are
 a collection of bits in a very specific order.
 Below follows an example with 32
 bits: